fluxer/bfp/README.md

-During its course of history this project has included other tools and ideas such as Live CD/DVD build tool, Qt/GTK+/curses interfaces for SPM, software build bot, hardware events handler, partitions manager, verbose errors reporting from libraries/frontends and other stuff that have been prototyped, implemented and dropped off intirely.
-Some ideas have been forged into sub-projects, some have not even been made public but what you see is what you get.
+During its course of history this project has included other tools and ideas such as Live CD/DVD build tool, Qt/GTK+/curses interfaces for SPM, software build bot, hardware events handler, partitions manager, verbose errors reporting from libraries/frontends and other stuff that has been prototyped, implemented and dropped off entirely in some cases.
+Some ideas have been forged into sub-projects, some have not even been made public via this repository but what you see is what you get.

 ## Requirements